 Awesome Beach Clubs in Tulum

-There are two beach areas in Tulum where you’ll find beach clubs – the northern beach of Paraiso, Las Palmas, and Gitano and the main Tulum beach which is further south on the other side of the archaeological zone.
+There are two beach areas where you’ll find Tulum beach clubs – the northern beach of Paraiso, Las Palmas, and Gitano and the main Tulum beach which is further south on the other side of the archaeological zone.

 The north beaches are smaller and quieter.
 The beach clubs here are a bit cheaper, but also tend to have fewer options for food and drink.
 This is closer to the archaeological zone, so there aren’t quite as many beach clubs or guests.